smhdk/kotlin-mvvm-fragment-template/README.md

  * Download Repo
  * Copy all file inside repo.
- * Go to your Android Studio app, then Contents/plugins/android/lib/templates/activities/KotlinMVVMActivity (Full path: /Applications/Android Studio.app/Contents/plugins/android/lib/templates/activities/KotlinMVVMActivity).
+ * Go to your Android Studio app, then Contents/plugins/android/lib/templates/other/KmMVVMFragment (Full path: /Applications/Android Studio.app/Contents/plugins/android/lib/templates/other/KmMVVMFragment).
- * Paste the templates in the 'KotlinMVVMActivity' folder
+ * Paste the templates in the 'KmMVVMFragment' folder
  * Restart Android Studio if it's running.

 Note: Make sure to check the repo for updated templates.
 You have to remove and add the updated template again.